About AWS Inspector

 - Security best practices for Amazon Inspector

 Agents collect the data(behavioral and configurational), and pass them on to Amazon Inspector for further analysis.
 Installation of an agent in Linux is a very simple process.
 As of this writing, agent installation using the Systems Manager Run Command is not currently supported for the Debian operating system.
 To use this option, make sure that your EC2 instance has the SSM Agent installed and has an IAM role that allows Run Command.
 The SSM Agent is installed by default on Amazon EC2 Windows instances and Amazon Linux instances.
 Amazon EC2 Systems Manager requires an IAM role for EC2 instances that process commands and a separate role for users executing commands.
 Download agent from the following paths: Linux based:

-Configure Amazon InspectorStep 1: Click on Get started Step 2: You can leave the default options checked and click on any run options from below as per your requirement.
-For this walkthrough, we have opted for Advanced setup.
 Step 3: Here, Amazon Inspector has an option to run on all the Instances that are present in your account and region.
 If you want to run for a standalone instance or a specific set of instances, use EC2 tags to segregate them.
 We can also install Inspector agents using SSM from this window for all instances.
 As a prerequisite, make sure that SSM agents are already installed and EC2 has the appropriate IAM rights for the same.
-For Standalone/tag based assessment, run: Step 4: Define Rules packages.
-By default, certain packages are selected.
-If needed, you can remove the rules by clicking the ‘X’ mark.
-This window also gives a provision to set a schedule for further recurring scans.
-Step 5: Once verified, click on Create to start the first assessment run.
-Once done, you will get a success message as shown below.
-Success Message: Step 6: You can verify the assessment run by clicking Assessment templates from the navigation option.
-Step 7: After about an hour, you should be able to see the findings under the Findings option.
-You can also segregate findings based on severity.

 You can also get a consolidated view from the Dashboard option.

 Amazon Inspector is a “pay for what you use” service like the vast majority of those provided by AWS.
 Amazon Inspector is free for up to 250 agents for the first 90 days.
 After 90 days, the pricing changes.
 Please refer here for details.
 Possible scenario: Suppose you have 10 Amazon EC2 instances in your assessment target with the Inspector Agent installed on each instance In this example, you would be billed for 10 host agent-assessments and 10 network reachability instance-assessments.
 The Amazon Inspector charges for your account, for this billing period would be: For host assessment rules packages: 10 agent-assessments @ $0.30 per agent-assessment For network reachability rules package: 10 instance-assessments @ $0.15 per instance-assessment When you add them up, the Amazon Inspector bill would be $3.00 for host agent-assessments and $1.50 for network reachability instance-assessments for a total of $4.50.